-The workshop is run fully online, using Zoom and various online collaboration tools.
-Attendees will be writing and running .NET code during the workshop, so will need to join the workshop on a computer running Windows, macOS or Linux, and ideally install the Microsoft .NET SDK from https://dotnet.microsoft.com/download.
+The workshop is in-person.
+Attendees will be writing and running .NET code during the workshop, so will need to join the workshop with a computer running Windows, macOS or Linux, and ideally install the Microsoft .NET SDK from https://dotnet.microsoft.com/download.

 Exercises can be done in .NET Framework 4.6+ or .NET Core 2.0+